unicode-org/message-format-wg/spec/formatting.md

 The most-preferred key is first, with each successive key appearing in order by decreasing preference.

+If calling MatchSelectorKeys encounters any error, a _Bad Selector_ error is emitted and an empty list is returned.

 ### Filter Variants

 Then, using the preferential key orders `pref`,